Mouthwashes Can Relieve Upper GI Symptoms in CKD Patients

 Why?
 When kidney function declines, urea levels found in the urine typically increase.
 And it can lead to complications such as chronic diarrhea, stomach discomfort, colitis, and other gastrointestinal discomforts, according to a study published in the journal Renal Failure.

 But is there anything that can be done about it?
 Treatment options for gastrointestinal problems include dietary changes, medication, and even surgery in some cases.
-But a new study suggests that a simple homeopathic remedy can help.
+But a new study suggests that a simple homeopathic remedy can offer gastrointestinal relief.

 And it's simple.
 Rinse with a mouthwash that contains sodium bicarbonate.
 In the study published in the journal Nephrology, researchers followed 42 patients with renal disease and gastrointestinal discomfort.